-Catamaran Resort Hotel in Pacific Beach
+Catamaran Resort Hotel in Pacific Beach San Diego

 Wish They All Could Be California Meals

 Now, can we talk food?
-Once at Catamaran, we ate most of our meals at their on-site restaurant, Ocean Coastal Kitchen.
+Once at Catamaran, we ate most of our meals at the on-site restaurant, Ocean Coastal Kitchen.
 I would go back for the Oceana Roll, a sushi sensation with homemade eel sauce and the chickpea skinny burger even if I were not staying at the resort.

 Chef Riemer is dedicated to local sourcing and new ideas.
 Sushi chef Tat Nyugen has been making sushi for 20 years and he is an enthusiastic teacher.
-His sushi lessons are available to guests and I enthusiastically recommend it as the perfect vacation souvenir for all ages.
+His sushi lessons are available to guests and I highly recommend it as the perfect vacation souvenir for all ages.
 We took his class and now we will always think of the Catamaran Resort, Chef Steve and Chef Tat when we make sushi at home.

 What’s California Spring Break Without Wine?